qdrant/landing_page/qdrant-landing/content/benchmarks/single-node-speed-benchmark.md

 * `Redis` took over 8 hours to complete with indexing the `deep-image-96-angular`.
 That’s why we interrupted the tests and didn’t include those results.
 * `Weaviate` was able to index the `deep-image-96-angular` only with the lightweight configuration under a given limitations (25Gb RAM).
 That’s why there are only few datapoints with low precision for this dataset and Weaviate on the plot.

-## Conclusons
+## Conclusions

 Some of the engines are clearly doing better than others and here are some interesting findings of us:

 * `Qdrant` and `Milvus` are the fastest engines when it comes to indexing time.
 The time they need to build internal search structures is order of magnitude lower than for the competitors.
 * `Qdrant` achives highest RPS and lowest latencies in almost all scenarios, no matter the precision threshold and the metric we choose.
 * There is a noticeable difference between engines that try to do a single HNSW index and those with multiple segments.
-Single-segment leads to higher RPS but lowers the precision and higher indexing time.
-Qdrant allows you to configure the number of segments to achieve your desired goal.
+Single-segment leads to higher RPS but lowers the precision and higher indexing time. `Qdrant` allows you to configure the number of segments to achieve your desired goal.
 * `Redis` does better than the others while using one thread only.
 When we just use a single thread, the bottleneck might be the client, not the server, where `Redis`'s custom protocol gives it an advantage.
 But it is architecturally limited to only a single thread execution, which makes it impossible to scale vertically.
 * `Elasticsearch` is typically way slower than all the competitors, no matter the dataset and metric.